AlexAaqil/qing-jia-safaris/notes.md

 ## 10-DAY WILDLIFE AND BEACH EXPERIENCE ITINERARY
 This 10-day Wildlife and Beach Experience combines Kenya’s most thrilling safaris with the serene beauty of Diani’s white-sand beaches.
 Your adventure begins in the iconic Maasai Mara, where game drives reveal lions, elephants, and the Great Migration (seasonal), followed by visits to Lake Nakuru’s flamingo-filled shores and Amboseli’s elephant herds against the backdrop of Mount Kilimanjaro.
 Along the way, enjoy optional activities like Maasai village visits, boat rides on Lake Naivasha, and hikes through Hell’s Gate National Park.
 After six days of wildlife encounters, fly to Diani Beach for pure relaxation, where you’ll unwind with spa treatments, ocean views, and leisurely coastal strolls.
 Designed for both adventure and indulgence, this journey includes stays in luxury safari camps and beachfront hotels, ensuring seamless transitions from the wild to the waves.
 The experience concludes with a flight back to Nairobi, leaving you with unforgettable memories of Kenya’s diverse landscapes—from the savannahs of the Mara to the turquoise waters of the Indian Ocean.
-Perfect for those seeking the ultimate blend of excitement and tranquility.
+Perfect for those seeking the ultimate blend of excitement and tranquillity.
 Inclusions
-Transport in safari van with pop up roof and 4×4 JEEP Pick up from the Airport
+Transport in 4×4 Landcruiser Jeep with pop up roof Pick up from the Airport/hotel
-Accommodation as per itinerary
+Accommodation as per itinerary
-All meals (B L D)
+All meals (B L D)
-Services of our Professional Guide/Driver
+Services of our Professional Guide/Driver
-All park entrance fees
+All park entrance fees
-All game drives
+All game drives
-Statutory taxes
+Statutory taxes

 Price
 Nationality